BharathPalanisamy/US-Census-Male-to-Female-Ratio/README.md

-# US-Census-Male-to-Female-Ratio
+# US Census Male to Female Ratio for automotive industries

 ## Project Overview

 This project analyzes the male-to-female population ratio in the United States using data from the US Census Bureau over the past 10 years (2013-2022) and predicts trends for the next 5 years (2023-2027).
 The project visualizes gender population distributions, ratios, and overall population trends, offering insights into gender demographics across a 15-year span.

 The goal is to highlight trends in population distribution between genders, display the overall population in millions, and predict future ratios using linear regression.